-Net earnings in 2021 were unfavorably impacted by \$16 million of Special Items, which were largely due to one-time tax expenses ("Tax Special Items") of \$9 million as well as the impact of restructuring associated costs of \$5 million.
-Tax Special Items reflect accruals for open items subject to tax audits as well as legislative and administrative changes to foreign enacted statues.
-Restructuring associated costs in 2021 primarily relate to a one-time, non-cash CTA loss recognized due to the wind-up of one of our legal entities as well as fees paid to third-party consultants in support of the Reinvent SEE business transformation.
+For the nine months ended September 30, 2021, net earnings were unfavorably impacted by \$51 million of Special Items.
+Special Items were primarily comprised of:

+- \$23 million of Tax Special Items including accruals for open items subject to tax audits as well as legislative and administrative changes to foreign enacted statues; - \$20 million (\$15 million, net of taxes) of restructuring and associated costs in support of the Reinvent SEE business transformation.
+Restructuring associated costs in 2021 primarily relate to a one-time, non-cash CTA loss recognized due to the wind-up of one of our legal entities as well as fees paid to third-party consultants in support of the Reinvent SEE business transformation; and - loss on the repurchase of the Company's 4.875% Senior Notes due December 2022 of \$15 million (\$11 million, net of taxes).